S-ghanbary98/Aker-DevOps-Academy/Terraform Associate /README.md

 # Terraform Associate

-- In this directory, projects involving terraform will be dsplayed here along with a study guide on the Terraform Associate exam.
+- In this directory, projects involving terraform will be displayed here along with a study guide on the Terraform Associate exam.

 ### What is Terraform?